 Does it in many ways wean away deserving candidates from the job?

+Well, the naysayers could say that a teacher’s salary cannot be linked to the service they render to the society.
 It can’t also be linked to equating it with monetary remuneration might often even be equal to providing financial remuneration for mother’s love or a parent’s duty towards children.

 I beg to differ on this point.